Oksii/rtcw/README.md

  * removed support for PB and vanilla server
  * Allow for .spawns files in mapscript folder
  * Version control via discord bot
+ * Allow providing additional launch time args
+ * XMAS pack toggling
+ * Prepare a list of maps that need processing first by blacklisting skipped maps found in global.sh rather than unzipping every map and throwing it against it.
+Saves an incredible amount of time booting.
+ * Allow dynamic loading of any CONF_ env var and check against server.cfg

 # RTCW Match Server